iwillspeak/Teasel/packages/pyracantha/README.md

 Pyracantha is a lightweight library aimed at providing an abstract red / green syntax tree which can be used as the output of error tolerant parsers.
-Trees are split into two layers: green - which represents abtract syntax items, and red - which represents specific pieces of syntax in a document including position information.
+Trees are split into two layers: green - which represents abstract syntax items, and red - which represents specific pieces of syntax in a document including position information.